liamjohnston/der-katalog/README.md

 App build with React.
 Data stored in Firebase.
 Firebase also handles the (o)auth, so only I may add/edit records.

 Images hosted/sourced/cropped via Cloudinary widget.
+Serves WebP where possible due to Cloudinary's awesomeness.

 TODOs: